valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 * **customize** - we will then explore some customizations already done for the API and logic, and how to debug them

-This tutorial presumes are are running in an IDE - VS Code or PyCharm.
+This tutorial presumes you are running in an IDE - VS Code or PyCharm.
 Projects are pre-configured for `.devcontainer` and `launch configurations`, so these instructions are oriented around VS Code.
 You will need to configure container and launch configurations for PyCharm - [see here]() for more information.

 Here is a video going through the same basic steps: